aarmitage/CT-Duplicate-Order/README.md

 ## Support

 This plugin is offered without support or any warranty.
 Us at your own risk and always backup, backup and backup again before dabbling in your database.

+### Credit

+Thanks to Rob Sanchez for setting us off on the right track (http://expressionengine.stackexchange.com/questions/23719/creating-repeat-orders-in-cartthrob-tips-practices).

+Also, Matt Shearing from helping out with the PHP and testing.